gleam-lang/website/_posts/2024-07-09-auto-imports-and-tolerant-expressions.md

 Fault tolerance was introduced in v1.2.0 and was at a module definition level granularity.
-[Ameen Radwan](https://github.com/Acepie) has improved this to be expression level, giving further information in functions which has errors within them.
+[Ameen Radwan](https://github.com/Acepie) has improved this to be expression level, giving further information in functions which have errors within them.

 ## Completion improvements